 The Bottom Line

-Carbohydrates are the boogeyman of weight loss and weight gain, but the source of carbohydrates far outweighs the quantity.
+While both the quality and quantity of the carbohydrates that you consume are important, quality outweighs quantity.
 Whole food sources of carbohydrates are not only more satiating, allowing us to consume less, but whole food sources do not cause the same damaging insulin and leptin responses that refined carbohydrates do.
 So, if you are trying to lose weight, stop counting your carbs and start by focusing on the right sources.
-Focus on whole foods; eat an abundance of vegetables, some fruit, root vegetables, legumes and whole grain, and save the refined carbs for special occasions.
+Focus on whole foods; eat an abundance of vegetables, some fruit, root vegetables, legumes, and whole grain, and save refined and highly processed carbohydrates for special occasions.